 Tell Congress to demand diplomacy, not endless military spending in Ukraine

-U.S. Congress has so far approved over $65 billion in response to Russia’s illegal invasion of Ukraine, over $50 billion of which has been for weapons and military aid.
-The Biden administration is currently requesting a new $38 billion package, $22 billion of it for military spending.
-This package would make Ukraine the largest recipient of U.S. military assistance in the past century, which is more than Russia’s entire yearly military budget.
+The U.S. government has so far approved $115 billion in response to Russia’s illegal invasion of Ukraine, nearly $70 billion of which has been for weapons and military aid.
+Congress recently approved an Omnibus Bill with a record high $860 billion military budget, and a new $47 billion aid package to Ukraine, $29 billion of it for military spending.
+This foreign military assistance has made Ukraine the largest recipient of U.S. military assistance in the past century, more than Russia’s entire yearly military budget.

 We recognize the urgent need for humanitarian aid, but we are deeply concerned that continued massive military spending and weapons shipments create a protracted war drive and undermine a negotiated settlement.
 Nearly half of Ukrainians in the war torn areas of the country agree with the need for negotiations to reach a ceasefire.
 In order to attain peace through a ceasefire and a withdrawal of Russian troops the U.S. has to engage in serious diplomacy.
 We oppose escalations from the U.S., including further weapons shipments, for the following reasons: